Observation of angular momentum transfer among crystal lattice modes

-To quantify the contribution of the nonlinear phonon-phonon angular momentum transfer, we calculate the total angular momentum $L^{\text{R}}$ of the excited $\text{E}_\text{g}$ phonon from the photonic versus the phononic driving pathway.
-We compute all involved light-matter coupling parameters, Raman tensors, and anharmonic coupling parameters $c$ up to the 4th order using density functional theory (see Methods).
-Strikingly, our ab-initio model, predicts a 3 order-of-magnitude increase in angular momentum transfer from the IR-active $\text{E}_\text{u}$ mode to the $\text{E}_\text{g}$ mode compared to the direct driving of the $\text{E}_\text{g}$ mode via the photonic excitation process (see Fig.~\ref{fig:main_3}c).
-Taking into account the experimentally determined phonon lifetimes (see Extended Data Fig. 1) and measured THz fields trajectories, leads to a remarkable agreement with the experimentally measured phonon angular momentum dynamics $\boldsymbol{L}^{\text{R}}(t)=\boldsymbol{Q}^{\text{R}}(t) \times \dot{\boldsymbol{Q}}^{\text{R}}(t)$.
-We find that $\sim$3\% of the absolute $\text{E}_\text{u}$ angular momentum is up-converted to the $\text{E}_\text{g}$ mode at the $\Gamma$-point, while the remainder is likely dissipated into lower-energetic and higher-momentum acoustic modes, as sketched in the Fig.~\ref{fig:main_3}c inset.
-The coherent upconversion process, inverting the equilibration flow of angular momentum, provides the first direct observation of anharmonic phonon-phonon angular momentum transfer.
-In the following we will discuss the underlying angular momentum conservation rules in the classical field and quantum particle picture.
+To quantify the contribution of the nonlinear phonon-phonon angular momentum transfer, we calculate the microscopic angular momentum $L_z^{\text{R}}$ of the excited $\text{E}_\text{g}$ phonon per unit cell from the photonic versus the phononic driving pathway.
+We compute all involved light-matter coupling parameters, Raman tensors, and anharmonic coupling parameters up to the 4th order using density functional theory~(DFT, see Methods).
+These DFT calculations and complementary symmetry considerations (Supplementary Text S1) attribute "real" angular momentum to both modes, independent of the azimuthal sample orientation and resulting from the real space atomic motions in our laboratory frame defined by the vectorial THz field~\cite{Streib2021} (Supplementary Movie S3).
+Strikingly, our \textit{ab-initio} model confirms a 3-order-of-magnitude larger angular momentum transfer from the $\text{E}_\text{u}$ mode to the $\text{E}_\text{g}$ mode compared to the direct driving of the $\text{E}_\text{g}$ mode via the photonic excitation process (see Fig.~3c).
+Taking into account the experimentally determined phonon coherence times of 1.6~ps and 1.1~ps for the IR- and Raman-active mode, respectively, and the measured THz field trajectory from Fig.~1e leads to a remarkable agreement with the measured phonon angular momentum dynamics $\boldsymbol{L}^{\text{R}}(t)=\boldsymbol{Q}^{\text{R}}(t) \times \dot{\boldsymbol{Q}}^{\text{R}}(t)$ in Fig.~3c.
+We find that $\sim$3\% of the absolute $\text{E}_\text{u}$ angular momentum is up-converted to the $\text{E}_\text{g}$ mode at the $\Gamma$-point, which strongly depends on the anharmonic coupling coefficient between the $\text{E}_\text{g}$ and $\text{E}_\text{u}$ mode, their frequency matching conditions and the angular momentum loss to the acoustic modes taken into account by the phenomenological damping constants.
+Accordingly, the observed coherent process inverts the usual equilibration flow of angular momentum and provides the first direct observation of anharmonic phonon-phonon angular momentum transfer.
+The remaining $\text{E}_\text{u}$ angular momentum likely dissipates into lower-energy and higher-momentum acoustic modes, as sketched in Fig.~3c inset, which is generally permitted by an equivalent four-phonon scattering term $(Q^{\text{IR}})^2Q(-k)Q(k)$ of the anharmonic lattice potential \cite{Khalsa2024}.
+In the following we will discuss the underlying angular momentum conservation rules of the observed three-phonon scattering in the classical field and quantum particle picture.